The Benefits of Sealing Stamped Concrete

-The use of acrylic sealers are popular for decorative outdoor concrete because they are UV resistant, enhance the appearance by forming a high-gloss, “wet look” are highly water-repellent, can be readily purchased from local hardware stores, and are relatively easy to apply.
+The use of an acrylic sealer is a popular choice for decorative outdoor concrete because they are UV resistant, enhance the appearance by forming a high-gloss, “wet look” and are highly water-repellent.
+Acrylic sealants can be readily purchased from local hardware stores, and are relatively easy to apply.

-The disadvantages of acrylic concrete sealers is that they are soft, less durable, susceptible to hot-tire pickup and have a short lifespan.
-Depending upon climate and surface traffic, acrylic-based sealers can wear away quickly, unevenly.
-Exposing the surface to tannin stains, freeze-thaw, oil slicks, deicing chemicals, leave stains, and road salts which will slowly degrade the color and overall appearance of your stamped concrete surface.
+The disadvantages of using acrylic concrete sealers are that they are soft, less durable, susceptible to hot-tire pickup, and have a short lifespan.
+Depending upon climate and the amount of surface traffic, acrylic-based sealers can wear away quickly, unevenly.
+This exposes the surface to tannin stains, freeze-thaw, oil slicks, deicing chemicals, leaf stains, and road salts.
+All of which will slowly degrade the color and overall appearance of your stamped concrete surface.

-When maintenance is ignored, what was once an enriched looking surface, may now turn spotty and dull.
-If a store bought concrete stain was applied to refresh a color, the susceptibility of the stain peeling becomes much greater.
-Thus, making biennial application of a sealant crucial for the continued protection, luster, and aesthetic of the surface.
+When reapplication of the sealant is ignored, the glossy surface appearance will turn spotty and dull.
+If a concrete stain was applied to refresh a color, the susceptibility of the stain peeling becomes much greater.
+Thus, making the biennial application of a sealant crucial for the continued protection, luster, and aesthetic of the surface.

 With the dizzying amount of concrete sealers on the market choosing one can seem difficult, but chemically your options for sealing outdoor stamped concrete are limited.
 Sealers generally fall into two categories, topical and penetrating.